tylerbeckb/CSV-To-JSON-Pipeline/README.md

 ## Overview

-This software will take in an input of a csv file and convert the information to a new json file.
+This software will take in an input of a csv file and 3 conditions which will then copy any data that meets these conditions into a json file.
 The input is taken in as a comand line input and saved in a file called output.json.

 ## Installation